padak/game/docs/production_design.md

 1. **Server**
    - Serves a single shared puzzle state for all clients (up to two players).
    - Generates a crossword puzzle in memory whenever a new game is requested.
+   - Validates moves and maintains game state consistency.

 2. **Frontend**
-   - Renders the crossword grid (a set of squares for numbers and operators).
+   - Renders the crossword grid with clear visual distinction between:
+     - Pre-filled numbers (non-interactive)
+     - Operators (+, -, *, /, =)
+     - Empty cells (interactive)
+     - Shared cells (part of multiple equations)
-   - Shows a "number bank" below (or side by side), from which players can pick or drag numbers.
+   - Shows a "number bank" below with available numbers
-   - Performs immediate arithmetic checks (or sends data to the server for validation).
+   - Performs immediate arithmetic validation
+   - Provides visual feedback for correct/incorrect equations

 3. **Communication**
    - Option A: **Simple** – Each move is posted to the server; the server returns validation results and updates puzzle state.
 Each player polls the server or refreshes state periodically.